awe-struck/Video_Game_Sales_2016/README.md

 Year over Year Growth = (Current Period Value ÷ Prior Period Value) – 1
 ```

-At first glance, the data seemse scattered.
-As, iterate thorugh the game title releases to explain how this cam  to be
+At first glance, the data seemse a bit overwhelming.
+However, as we iterate through the data and the years; we will see how specific game titles influenced the sales in North America.

 <br/>